MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/Remove-MgUserMailFolderMessageExtension.md

 Delete an open extension (openTypeExtension object) from the specified instance of a resource.
 See the table in the Permissions section for the list of resources that support open extensions.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaBetaUserMailFolderMessageExtension](/powershell/module/Microsoft.Graph.Beta.Mail/Remove-MgBetaUserMailFolderMessageExtension?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)